 Here are the capacitors that I chose for this project.
-They are bigger than the standard Lucille capacitors for more bass tones.

 Now solder one end of each capacitor to one of the lugs on the Varitone switch.
 Solder them in ascending order.

 Now solder all of the open ends of the capacitors together.
 These will be soldered to a wire that connects to the hot lug on the output jack.